-1. A journalist and analyst based in Kampala said that in order for governments to receive foreign aid, the continent needs to be seen as a place of hardship.
+1. A journalist and analyst based in Kampala said that in order for African governments to receive foreign aid, the continent needs to be seen as a place of hardship.
 “Bad governments essentially need a bad image to go begging in the west.
 And the west essentially promotes that relationship.”

 2. Thebe Ikalafeng is managing director of the Brand Leadership Group.
 “Last year, Jay Naidoo spoke at the Brand Africa Forum.
 He said: ‘china has got an agenda in Africa.
 America has got an agenda in Africa.
 All of Europe has got an agenda in Africa.
 Only Africa doesn’t have an agenda for Africa.’
 The big issue that we are actually facing here is that Africans themselves are not driving their own agenda … What we need to do [is] we need to stop blaming, we need to stop begging, and we need to stop borrowing.
 We need to be self-resourceful because we’ve got the wealth of the continent in our hands and under our control,” he said.